-PUBLIC SPEAKING EVENTS
+PUBLIC SPEAKING and AUTHOR READINGS

 “writing inside VT: Writing for Change”, a panel presentation with Sarah W. Bartlett and Meg Reynolds at Gemini Ink Writers Second Annual Conference, San Antonio, Texas.
 July 2017

 “Story-Telling in Non-Traditional Settings: Writing inside Prison,” Sarah W. Bartlett, keynote talk, Pennsylvania Conference of Teachers of English and Language Arts, October 2016.

 “Writing to Heal: Creating Safe Circles Inside Prison,” Sarah W.Bartlett, keynote talk, League of Vermont Writers Annual Meeting, January 2016.

 “Hear Me, See Me” author reading at 10th annual Book Festival, Burlington VT., September 20, 2014

 “Hear Me, See Me” author reading at Middlebury College, Middlebury VT, April 5, 2014

 “Hear Me, See Me: Incarcerated Women Write,” Sarah W. Bartlett presenting the newly-launched book at the Juvenile Justice Conference in Portland, ME.
 October 2013.